lbonfiglio/FlexibleSUSY/README.md

 1. Create a new / initialize an existing FlexibleSUSY model:

-   $ ./createmodel --name=<model>
+       ./createmodel --name=<model>

-   See `./createmodel --help' for more details.
+   See `./createmodel --help` for more details.
 Afterwards there will be

    * a model directory models/<model>/